 To add a payment acceptance method, you need to go to the Settings page in Shopify, select the Payment providers tab on the left, and add your payment information.

 Shopify offers the integration of a large number of different payment systems.
 The best options are the Stripe payment system, Paypal, 2Checkout, and others.

 If in practice, you have reached this point, we congratulate you!
 Next, you need to focus on optimizing the business model of your Shopify store.
 It's no secret that the higher the conversion of the site, the more visitors it is able to “keep” in the online store, and, as a result, more people will reach the checkout page and make purchases.
 You can read more about business models in our overview.

-Providing customer support is one of the most important elements in the multi-vendor business, and if you don't pay enough attention to it, you can suffer substantial financial losses.
+Providing customer support is one of the most important elements in the multi-vendor business; if you don't pay enough attention to it, you can suffer substantial financial losses.

-Refunds, disputes, business complaints are often the main reasons for closing online stores.
-Customer service plays a crucial role in multi vendoring as it is the only tool in resolving unsatisfied customers' problems.
+Refunds, disputes, and business complaints are often the main reasons for closing online stores.
+Customer service plays a crucial role in multi-vendoring as it is the only tool in resolving unsatisfied customers' problems.

 Suppose you do not respond to customer requests.
 In that case, they will solve the problems on their own by contacting the bank with a request to return the money - they are interested not only in purchasing goods but also in the subsequent transparent and straightforward system of returns, processing requests, and receiving answers by mail, etc.